Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/6-cumulus-deep-dive-slides.md

 Notes:

-PVF not only contains the runtime, but also a function `validate_block` needed to interpret all the extra information in a PoV required for validation.
+The function `validate_block` needed to interpret all the extra information in a PoV required for validation.
 This extra information is unique to each parachain and opaque to the relay chain.

 ---